peridio/docs/src/docs/reference/artifacts.md

 # Artifacts

-An artifact is the logical representation of an asset you wish to version and distribute to devices.
-For example, `RTX ML Model` may be the `name` of your artifact.
-Note that the artifact itself is neither a version nor a binary, as those are distinctly manageable resources.
-See [artifact versions](/reference/artifact-versions.md) and [binaries](/reference/binaries.md).
+An artifact is an asset type you wish to create [versions](artifact-versions) and [binaries](binaries) for in pursuit of distributing content to devices.

+The easiest example of an artifact is the complete firmware for a device.
+However, you can use artifacts to represent anything: a machine learning model, a Linux kernal, a file system, a piece of media, a black box, etc.

+## Immutable Reference

+Artifacts act as an immutable reference to a type of binary that remains consistent before and after any version or binaries are created for it.
+This enables code to perform different actions based on the type of binary.

+For example, your bundles may typically contain your base firmware image and a machine learning model.
+A device performing a Device API `get-update` request could distinguish between the two binaries by observing the artifact PRNs reported alongside the binaries in the response's manifest.